rheiland/Studio_rtd/docs/source/introduction.rst

 Galaxy tool (zero install)
 **************************

 We offer PhysiCell Studio as an interactive tool in the Galaxy platform: https://physicell-studio.readthedocs.io/en/latest/galaxy.html .
 This version provides a precompiled binary executable (template) model.
-We may add addditional binary models in the future.
+We may add additional binary models in the future.
 However, using this version prevents a user from using custom.cpp code for a model.

 Desktop tool
 ************